-The trustee liquidating MF Global Holdings Ltd's broker-dealer unit won court permission to distribute $520 million of cash to customers, providing relief to customers whose accounts have been frozen since the futures brokerage went bankrupt.
+The trustee liquidating MF Global Holdings Ltd's broker-dealer unit won court permission to distribute $520 million of cash, providing relief to customers whose accounts have been frozen since the futures brokerage went bankrupt.

 U.S. Bankruptcy Judge Martin Glenn approved the payout at a hearing on Thursday in Manhattan.

-The payout approved by Glenn on Thursday represents 60 percent of the $869 million that was frozen since October 31 across commodity customer accounts that contained only cash, bankruptcy trustee James Giddens has said.
+The payout is 60 percent of the $869 million that was frozen since Oct.
+31 across commodity customer accounts that contained only cash, the trustee James Giddens has said.

 Still unclear is the whereabouts of about $600 million of customer funds that have been unaccounted for since MF Global's Chapter 11 filing, and whether MF Global might have improperly mixed customer funds with its own.

-At the court hearing in New York, Glenn set aside objections by some customers who faulted the trustee for not distributing more, and others who complained that they were ineligible to join in the payout.
+Glenn turned aside objections by some customers who faulted the trustee for not distributing more, and others who complained that they were ineligible to join in the payout.

 Nothing in the law requires that all customers receive similar rates of distributions at the same time, he said.

-MF's bankruptcy came after the New York-based company revealed it made a $6.3 billion bet on European sovereign debt.
+The filing came after the New York-based company revealed that it made a $6.3 billion bet on European sovereign debt.
 Customers and counterparties began to flee, resulting in margin calls and a liquidity crunch.
-Corzine resigned on November 4.
+Corzine resigned on Nov.
+4.

-Federal prosecutors, the SEC and the Commodity Futures Trading Commission are investigating how MF Global collapsed in the seventh-largest U.S. bankruptcy.
+Investigators including federal prosecutors, the Securities and Exchange Commission and the Commodity Futures Trading Commission are examining the missing funds and possible commingling of funds as they examine why MF Global collapsed in the seventh-largest U.S. bankruptcy.